roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-07 ****** byBoratus© I really learned my worth when I came over one day and he had a friend there.
+I really learned my worth when I came over one day and he had a friend there.
 At least his friend was impressed with my appearance.
 The wolf whistle and lust-filled stare made it obvious.

  “This is the new slut?”
 He asked.